-First Financial Asset Management also operates under the name Strategic Alliances, Inc. So don’t be surprised if you hear them referred to as both.
+They also operate under the name Strategic Alliances, Inc. So don’t be surprised if you hear them referred to as both.

-Typically, First Financial Asset Management collects debts on behalf of health care providers or insurance companies.
+Typically, they collect debts on behalf of health care providers or insurance companies.
 But they operate in other industries as well.

 They offer services in legal recovery, deceased or probate accounts, and bankruptcy recovery.

-Annually, First Financial Asset Management reports their revenue at around $12 million.
+Annually, First Financial Asset Management reports its revenue at around $12 million.